opensource-observer/oso/apps/docs/docs/contribute/connect-data/dagster.md

   easily fit in memory.

-Assets should be added to `warehouse/oso_dagster/assets/`.
+Assets should be added to `warehouse/oso_dagster/assets/` and then imported in `warehouse/oso_dagster/assets/__init__.py`.
-All assets defined in this directory are automatically loaded into Dagster.
+All assets defined in this module are automatically loaded into Dagster from the main branch of the git repository.

 For an example of a custom Dagster asset, check out the [asset for oss-directory](https://github.com/opensource-observer/oso/blob/main/warehouse/oso_dagster/assets/ossd.py),